mialcorf12/UDC-4216-SF-Account-Assignment-Rules/jira/userStory.md

 ---

 ## Description
 Today, Account ownership must be assigned manually when an Account is created by a system profile, creating delays and inconsistencies across territories.
-This story implements a metadata-driven rule engine — `AccountAssignmentRules` — that evaluates geographic criteria (Country, State, Postal Code) in priority order and assigns the correct Owner in a single, bulkified `after insert` trigger. `AccountTrigger` already exists and calls `AccountTriggerHandler`; this story adds `AccountAssignmentRules` as an additional handler class called directly from `AccountTrigger` on `after insert`.
+This story implements a metadata-driven rule engine — `AccountAssignmentRules` — that evaluates geographic criteria (Country, State, Postal Code) in priority order and assigns the correct Owner in a single, bulkified `after insert` trigger. `AccountTrigger` already exists and calls `AccountTriggerHandler` on `after update`; this story adds `AccountAssignmentRules` as an additional handler class called directly from `AccountTrigger` on `after insert`.
 Rules are managed entirely through Custom Metadata, allowing Admins to update territory coverage without touching code.

 ---